-Theme 1: Existence of the Leadership Development Policy or Framework afford to fund per year.
+The majority of the respondents (80%) stated that they have either a Human Resource Development Strategy or Skills Development Policies and only a few (20%) stated that they do not have any Policy or Framework.
+R5 stated, "The municipality has an adopted Human Resources Development Strategy that encompasses all type of trainings per category as per the Workplace Skills Plan and what it can afford to fund per year.
 Senior Managers have included Leadership Development in their various Personal Development Plans.
 One of the respondents (R1) who stated that their municipalities do not have a Policy or Framework said the following: "No. Currently there are processes like Succession and Talent Management, however there are noticeable gaps within the process flows.
-Example being Executive Management Development Programme (EMDP) and Advanced Management Development Programme (AMDP) are learning programmes which do not cater per se for a learning framework on Leadership Development.
+Example being Executive Management Development Programme (EMDP) and Advanced Management Development Programme (AMDP) learning programmes which do not cater per se for a learning framework on Leadership Development.
 There needs to be alignment and co-ordination of disciplines to enhance the effectiveness of Leadership Development.
 There appears to be a dysfunctional approach to Succession or Talent and Performance in developing a framework for Leadership Development as silo mentality prevails with a lack of transparency and foresight."